dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/steering_and_management_committees.md

 Former Members of the Steering and the Management Committees:

-- [Olga Gkotsopoulou](https://lsts.research.vub.be/en/olga-gkotsopoulou), PhD Researcher, Vrije Universiteit Brussel (Management Committee, on leave)
+- [Olga Gkotsopoulou](https://lsts.research.vub.be/en/olga-gkotsopoulou), PhD Researcher, Vrije Universiteit Brussel (Management Committee, on leave), 2021-2022